 St George’s Chapel was also a nice treat, with Baroque ceiling and gothic window.
 There was also a skilled calligrapher offering to write people’s names for free – I snagged one for myself and one for my sister.
 Of course, donation was also welcomed.

 Taking a stroll alongside either side of the river banks is a pleasure in itself.
-The cobble stone streets, small houses and quaint cafes and restaurants all calls out to you and somehow make you feel lighter and happier.
+The cobblestone streets, small houses and quaint cafes and restaurants all call out to you and somehow make you feel lighter and happier.
 I could certainly walk up and down it all day!

 Situated along a beautiful medieval cobble street in Ljubljana, a city with rows after rows of café and restaurants, it can be rather difficult to decide which one you should eat at.
 There are the ones that lined the Ljubljanica River and ones that stretch along the gorgeous cobbled-stone streets.
 We finally decided on the good old fashioned method of choosing one that is the fullest – and picking Restaurant Julija.